Required Intent to Return Phase

 Yes!
 All students who plan to move off campus need to complete this phase and let us know your intention to live off campus.
 This will also give you the opportunity to select a meal plan if you choose to.
 Just a reminder that once you move off campus, you will be put on the housing wait list if you wish to return to Loyola housing.
 Students are pulled from the wait list on a space available basis.

 Do I need to complete this phase if I am currently living off campus and plan to live off campus next year as well?

 Yes!
 We need you to complete this phase so that we have accurate information for all students.
 It allows you to select a meal plan if you desire.

 Should I complete this phase if I am planning on pursuing other educational opportunities at another school?

 Since you will be required to pay a non-refundable deposit of $600 in order to select housing, we strongly encourage you to consider how definite your plans are.
 If you know you are not returning in the fall please choose "I am transferring and not returning to Loyola in the fall" on the Intent to Live On Campus page.
 If you are unsure but are worried about paying the $600 deposit knowing you will not be refunded if you decide to leave Loyola, we encourage you to speak to your family and make the decision that is right for you.
 If you decide to not complete this phase and later want to live on campus, we are always happy to add you to the housing wait list and place you on a space available basis.

 How serious is the housing contract?

 The housing contract is a legally binding agreement between the student and the University.
 It is important that you read and understand its contents BEFORE you agree to it.
 If you agree to the contract and later want to back out, there are penalties that are outlined in the Housing Contract.
 Please think about your choice carefully.
-Click here for the 2020-2021 Housing Contract.
+Click here for the current Housing Contract.